naward-cs/nextjs-13.1-boilerplate/README.md

 │       └── head.tsx          # URI Header used to modify/upate Root Header (optional)
 │       └── layout.tsx        # nested layout (optional)
 │       └── page.tsx          # Replaces the index.tsx for URI
-├── pages                 # Pages folder can be used concurrently with App Directory │   └── api                 # api Folder
-│   └── _app.tsx            # Main page file (only if using pages to provide page routes) │   └── _document.tsx       # Custom document (only if using pages to provide page routes) │   └── index.tsx           # Home page (if App Dir has a root tsx, this cannot exist otherwise there is a conflict)
+├── pages                 # Pages folder can be used concurrently with App Directory NOTE: api no longer under pages │   └── _app.tsx            # Main page file (only if using pages to provide page routes) │   └── _document.tsx       # Custom document (only if using pages to provide page routes) │   └── index.tsx           # Home page (if App Dir has a root tsx, this cannot exist otherwise there is a conflict)